—Steve Fleischmann, patient and cyclist

 Four years later, Steve’s PSA began rising again.
 The cancer had returned.
 For this third cancer recurrence, Steve began proton radiation and hormone therapy at the SCCA Proton Therapy Center.
 He started treatment in fall 2016, which will include 36 days of proton therapy and ongoing hormone treatment.

-“This was the hardest one yet,” Steve says.
+“This was the hardest diagnosis yet,” Steve says.
 “But I keep a positive attitude.
 I’ve been doing yoga seven days a week.”
 He attributes his yoga regimen to helping with having virtually no side effects to treatment.

 Dr. Lange has been treating patients for more than thirty-five years, specializing in urologic surgery.
 A prostate cancer survivor himself, Dr. Lange has performed two of Steve’s three surgeries and has monitored Steve’s condition over the years.
 His interest in new approaches and imaging techniques were instrumental in helping pinpoint Steve’s cancer when it recurred.
 “We have a tremendous amalgamation of scientists and clinical researchers.
 That collaboration is what makes Seattle Cancer Care Alliance so wonderful.”